Newsletter of March, 2018 Vol.60, No. 7

 Methodist Church, 23002 Lakeshore Blvd., Euclid.
 The meeting

 is open to the public.
-A $3.00 donation is suggested for
+A $3.00 donation is suggested for guests.

-Parking is behind the church, in front of the church in the traffic circle or across the
+church, in front of the church in the traffic circle or across the

 alley in front of the Marc's Pharmacy door.
 Please do not park

 outside designated areas as this impedes access of emergency

 vehicles to the rear entrance.
 If you do, you risk being

 Weekly Board Meetings are held on Tuesdays from 10:00am to